Read and Write SELinux Rules

 True

-Use the following interface call to get whether the current state is enforce.
+Use the following interface call to get whether the current mode is enforcing.

 selinux.get_enforce()